Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Implementation Details

 \subsection{Hyperparameters}

-The hyperparameter settings in different environments are shown in \tableautorefname~\ref{table:hyperparameters}.
+Unless otherwise stated, the hyperparameter settings in different environments are shown in \tableautorefname~\ref{table:hyperparameters}, which are exactly the same as the settings in PyMARL\footnote{\href{https://github.com/oxwhirl/pymarl}{https://github.com/oxwhirl/pymarl}.}.
 All experiments in this paper are run on Nvidia GeForce RTX 3090 graphics cards and Intel(R) Xeon(R) Platinum 8280 CPU.
 For baselines, exploration is performed during training using independent $\epsilon$-greedy action selection. $\epsilon$ is annealing linearly from 1.0 to 0.05 and the annealing period of $\epsilon$ is 50000 steps.
 All experiments in this paper are carried out with 6 random seeds in order to avoid the effect of any outliers.